Originales45/eurofirms-bootcamp-202502/staff/soledad-armayones/project/doc/README.md

-# SWeb page sales machinery of hosteleria
+# Web page sales machinery of hosteleria

 ## This web page sales second hand machinery of hosterleria.